Have you applied for the Skilled Nominated Visa and want to know the 190 visa processing time? Then here’s everything you need to know.

 - While 90% of applications for subclass 190 get finalized within 15 months.

-However, the visa 190 processing time varies according to the case and applications for visas.
+However, 190 visa processing time varies according to the case and applications for visas.
 Further, the Department of Home Affairs (DOHA) often contacts applicants for additional information for the visa application process.
 Applicants are required to respond as soon as possible to DOHA to avoid any delay in their application for subclass 190.

 Criteria for 190 Visa Processing Time